marilark/Cai-Board/Recipes/Pasta Water Binder.md

 #### Cons:
 It's heavier than a lot of modeling foams and can't be cut on a hot wire.

+#### Sourcing the Waste Material(s):
+This recipe uses waste paper, which is readily and easily available- junk mail is a great source.
+Just make sure you remove any staples, tape, or plastic-based glues.
+It also uses leftover pasta water, so how much pasta you make will limit how much board you make.
+You can save your pasta water in the fridge to build up a store over a couple of days, and you can dilute your water to make it go farter.
+Recycling the water you squeeze out of your pulp into new batches can also help you increase your Cai Board batch size.

+#### Potential Safety Issues:
+Like with all materials that produce dust, such as wood and foam, make sure you always wear a dust mask or resporator when carving your board.
+Keep in mind that if you use binders like pasta water made from wheat pasta, some people may have allergic reactions to your material.

 ---

 ### Recipe